alphagov/notifications-admin/docs/index.md

 * 'status' can be 'sending', 'delivered',  'failed'
 * 'method' is sms or email
 * 'job_id' is the unique identifier for the process of sending the notification
-* 'message' - contents of message
+* 'message' is the content of message
-* 'sender' - may be provider [?]
+* 'sender' may be the provider [?]

-The above fields are populated once the message has been processed, initially you just get back the response above) CATH - send email with status responses
+The above fields are populated once the message has been processed; initially you get back the response indicated above.

 To get the status of all notifications:
 ```